arsium/EagleMonitorRAT/README.md

 Note :
 * UI Bugs
-* To improve logs system
+* Need to improve & finish logs system
 * No more options will be added to the builder

 Preview :